HoganMcDonald/forward-motion-cms/src/pages/home/index.md

   imageSrc: /img/sofa.compressed.jpg
 therapy:
   content: >-
-    Therapy at FMT focuses on relationships.
+    Whether in person or connecting over video, Therapy at FMT focuses on relationships.
 On helping individuals & couples gain movement from the cyclical ruts we often find ourselves in.
-    Relationships are at the core of our human experience and issues within those relationships are unavoidable (despite our best efforts!)
+Relationships are at the core of our human experience and issues within those relationships are unavoidable - despite our best efforts!

     In therapy, we will explore the underlying process that continues to play